 At the moment, there aren’t any DIY dynamic ad insertion tools, so you’ll have to use a dynamic ad platform.

-The Benefits of Dynamic Ad Insertion for Podcasts
+The Benefits Of Dynamic Ad Insertion For Podcasts

 Why should use dynamic ad insertion for podcasts?
+Here are some key benefits to consider.

-1. Dynamic Ads are Fresh
+1. Dynamic ads are fresh

 Imagine someone downloads an old episode, hears an old ad, and then navigates to the sponsor’s website only to learn that the sponsor’s offer isn’t available any longer.
 Annoying, right?
 You don’t want your listeners to go through that.